darfiomar/AppScalr-BackEnd/README.md

 ## License

-This project is licensed under WEETEK DIGITAL FACTORY
+This project is licensed under ENSA Agadir.